SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

     which is an enumeration in the Swift standard library.
     However, optionals are an exception to the rule that value types can't be marked with ``unowned``.

+    The optional that wraps the class
+    doesn't use reference counting,
+    so you don't need to maintain a strong reference to the optional.

 .. assertion:: unowned-can-be-optional